 Anything less isn’t really visible and more can make it too thick and will empty your bottle with a blink of an eye, just joking though, but still, it would empty sooner.

 So, remember, have 4-5 coats and wait for the previous coat to dry before applying a new one.
-Also, let all the coats dry before charging it.
+Also, let all the coats dry before charging them.

-Once all the coats dry they are ready for use.
-But for using it, you first have to charge them.
+Once all the coats dry, they are ready for use.
+But to use it, you first have to charge them.
 If you have never heard of charging a glow paint like my friend, let it be simply for you.

-Well, it does, but the result from these indirect charges is way way worse than the direct one.
+It does, but the result from these indirect charges is way worse than the direct one.
 Actually, the power of the source matters a lot more.

-If you are using a powerful light source then it may glow a bit longer, but the fact remains the same, indirect charging is useless.
+If you are using a powerful light source, it may glow a bit longer, but the fact remains that indirect charging is useless.
 Once applied, you have to charge these paints with a powerful direct light.

 Some of the good chargers are Direct sunlight, LED light, high wattage bulbs, Lamplight, UV Blacklight, etc. Direct sunlight is a free source and it does make it fluoresce good, but there is a big problem with it.

 And that is, you may not see the glow visible for too long.
-Reason being that most of the charge received from direct sunlight is used in the late evening when the sun goes down.
+The reason is that most of the charge received from direct sunlight is used in the late evening when the sun goes down.

 Out of all the chargers specified above, I would highly recommend getting a Blacklight.
 Literally, a Blacklight is so powerful that it can charge the paint within seconds or a few minutes, unlike sunlight that can take several hours.

 Let’s do a quick recap.
-In this article, I talked about one of the most asked questions i.e. How long does glow in the dark paint last.
-If you like this article, do share it with your friends or family.
+In this article, I talked about one of the most asked questions, i.e., How long does glow in the dark paint last.
+If you like this article, share it with your friends or family.